shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

 ### Demo

-The repository includes a demo script that executes the full workflow across all modes.
+The repository includes a demo script that executes the complete workflow from data download through asset preparation and replay run across all modes, with interactive pauses.

 ```bash
 ./demo.sh --max-ticks 50
 ```

-This script executes the complete workflow, from data download through asset preparation and all execution modes, with interactive pauses.

 **Options:**
 - `--keep-artifacts` - Preserve output files after the test completes.